n8n-io/n8n-docs/docs/insight2/data-sources/firestore.md

 #### Required parameters:

 - **Collection**: Enter the path of the document in a collection.<br> Path format: `collection name/document id`.
 Example: `books/33243dwe2332`
-- **Body**: Enter the Field names and their values in json form. example body:
+- **Body**: Enter the Field names and their values in json form.
+Example body:
 ```json
 {
 "Author": "Shubh",